 We take a family-centered approach to care, working closely with a multidisciplinary team to ensure that the social, emotional and psychological needs are met for pediatric patients and their siblings and families, as well as for the young family members of adult patients.

 Support for patients and family members 21 years of age or younger include:

-- Explaining procedures in language that children understand
+- Explaining procedures and diagnoses in language that children understand

-- Providing distraction for children during medical procedures
+- Providing distraction and emotional support for children during medical procedures

 - Helping children enhance their coping skills through activities

 - Providing creative outlets for children to express their feelings

 - Providing grief support

 - Providing burn and trauma inpatient and outpatient services